CISteefel/CrunchTope/docs/keywords/flow.md

 [logical] = true or false (Default=false)

 #### Explanation
-This keyword indicates whether the input to the $\theta_r_$ parameter (“residual water content”) in the van Genuchten model is residual saturation, or not.
+This keyword indicates whether the input to the $\theta_r$ parameter (“residual water content”) in the van Genuchten model is residual saturation, or not.
 If true is selected, the input value (keyword vg_theta_r) is interpreted as the residual saturation and converted into the residual water content by residual_water_content = $\theta_r \theta_s$.

 #### Example